Popscotch/Clicker-Game-Tutorial/README.md

 }
 ```

-Whenever our button is pressed, the code within the curly brackets of this function will run.
-We want to increase our `clicksPerSecond`, lets increase that by one:
+Whenever that button is pressed, the code within the curly brackets of this function will be ran.
+The goal is to increase `clicksPerSecond` so that value can be used to increase `clicks`:

 ```JS
 function buyAutoClicker() {